FBI says arrests man who planned to bomb Cleveland July 4 event

-WASHINGTON (Reuters) - FBI officials have arrested a man who discussed setting off a bomb during a Fourth of July event in Cleveland, the bureau’s top agent in the Ohio city said on Monday.
+(Reuters) - FBI officials arrested a man who discussed setting off a bomb during Fourth of July celebrations in Cleveland, the bureau’s top agent in the Ohio city said on Monday.

-The man, who had expressed allegiance to the al Qaeda militant group, was arrested on Sunday after a meeting with an undercover FBI agent where he said he planned to plant a bomb at the event celebrating the U.S. Independence Day holiday and would also target other locations in Cleveland and Philadelphia.
+Demetrius Pitts, who had expressed allegiance to the al Qaeda militant group, was arrested on Sunday after a meeting with an undercover FBI agent where he said he planned to plant a bomb at a parade celebrating the U.S. Independence Day holiday and would target other locations in Cleveland and Philadelphia.

 “What would hit them in the core? ...
 Blow up.
 Have a bomb.
-Blow up at the Fourth of July parade,” the suspect said, according to Stephen Anthony, the FBI’s head agent in Cleveland.
+Blow up at the Fourth of July parade,” Stephen Anthony, the FBI’s head agent in Cleveland, quoted Pitts as saying.
 Anthony also told a news conference that the man was “willing to chop off hands and heads.”

+Pitts, 48, is from the Cleveland suburb of Maple Heights, Ohio, the FBI said in a statement.

-Like many other U.S. cities, downtown Cleveland puts on a fireworks display to celebrate July 4.
+Like many other American cities, downtown Cleveland puts on a fireworks display to celebrate July 4.

 Cities typically ramp up security around such events.